Is The Blue Lagoon (Iceland) Still Worth Visiting 2024?

 Mornings at the Blue Lagoon

-Arriving 30 minutes late (there’s a 1 hour window to keep your slot), we watched as a bus full of luggage rolling tourists started unloading.
-That was enough to add a pep in our step to enter just ahead of them before a line formed.
-This probably saved us a good 15-20 minutes.
+As we drove in, 30 minutes late, we watched in horror as a bus full of luggage rolling tourists disembark.
+That was enough motivation to rush in ahead of them.
+This probably saved us a good 15-20 minutes of waiting in line to enter.

-There was already a small crowd when we slid into the body and soul warming water, but just a small one.
-I was able to still easily take a selfie with no one in the background.
-We grabbed our drinks (the smoothie is legit) and mask around 10:30 am and there was no wait at all.
+There were people already in the water, but they were spread out and it still felt pretty empty.
+I was able to take a selfie with hardly anyone in the background.
+We grabbed our drinks (I recommend the smoothie) and mud masks around 10:30 am and there was no wait at all.

 Afternoon at the Blue Lagoon

-By noon time, the main part of the pool started to pack out, so we moved to the outer edge of the baths to continue with some more quiet relaxation.
-We then took a break and went to the relaxation room for a quick nap and then a bite to eat downstairs at the cafe.
+By noon time, the main part of the pool started to fill out, so we moved to the outer edges of the baths.
+We then took a break and went to the relaxation room for a quick nap and a bite to eat downstairs at the cafe.

-When we returned to the pools, it was a lot more crowded than in the morning.
-It’s fine.
-Go to the outer pools and it’s always a little more quiet.
-Generally, I find that people are surprisingly lazy and don’t like to move, even in the water.
+When we returned to the pools at 1 pm, it was a lot more crowded than in the morning.
+The outer pools were still quiet though.
+Maybe it’s because most people are surprisingly lazy and don’t like to move, even in the water.

 2. Blue Lagoon Discount